SruthiV/Linux-Server-Configuration/README.md

 ```

 #### Database
-47. `$ sudo apt-get install libpq-dev python-dev`
+46. `$ sudo apt-get install libpq-dev python-dev`
     `$ sudo apt-get install postgresql postgresql-contrib`
     `$ sudo su - postgres`
     `$ psql`
-48. `$ CREATE USER catalog WITH PASSWORD 'password';`
+47. `$ CREATE USER catalog WITH PASSWORD 'password';`
     `$ ALTER USER catalog CREATEDB;`
     `$ CREATE DATABASE catalog WITH OWNER catalog;`
     Connect to database $ \c catalog
     `$ REVOKE ALL ON SCHEMA public FROM public;`
     `$ GRANT ALL ON SCHEMA public TO catalog;`
     Quit the postgrel command line: $ \q and then $ exit
-49. use nano again to edit your__init__.py, database_setup.py, and createitems.py files to change the database engine from sqlite://catalog.db to postgresql://username:password@localhost/catalog
+48. use nano again to edit your__init__.py, database_setup.py, and createitems.py files to change the database engine from sqlite://catalog.db to postgresql://username:password@localhost/catalog
+49. Add `ec2-18-221-145-45.us-east-2.compute.amazonaws.com` to Authorized JavaScript Origins and Authorised redirect URIs on Google Console.
 50. `$ sudo service apache2 restart`

 ### Reference: